WWE News: Kurt Angle Reveals When We Might See Him Wrestle Again

 “I really believe they want to see how I do.
 They want to see if I really am the person I say I am… It’s a bit of a longer process, but you’ve got to earn back the trust.”

 Kurt Angle also said that he is happy to see how the WWE operates now.
-He pointed out not only the PG family friendly rating but also the fact that the WWE takes better care of their wrestlers with the Wellness Policy creating a better atmosphere for the wrestlers than ever before.
+He pointed out not only the family-friendly PG rating but also the fact that the WWE takes better care of their wrestlers, with the Wellness Policy creating a better atmosphere for the wrestlers than ever before.

 [Featured Image by WWE]